Option 1 - Enter Your Data in the Grid

 Another important thing to remember if you want to save your plot with all your grids is that you must include data from each grid into a trace.
 If you miss this step, your saved plot will open with certain grids missing.

 Click the blue '+ Trace' button at the top right-hand side of that panel; this will add another trace to your plot.
 Select the X and Y values using the data from another grid.
 Since we've already selected Grid 2 values, we'll now add them from Grid 3.
 Repeat these steps until you've added values from all your grids.

 Don't forget to save your plot and name your file!

-We're currently busy adding new features to our Plotly 2 workspace.
+We're currently busy adding new features to our Chart Studio workspace.
 At the moment, the option of deleting grids isn't available.
 Both these features will be available in the near future, so check back soon!